jerobas/lol-queue-app/readme.md

     - Download the installer from the [Releases](https://github.com/jerobas/lol-queue-app/releases) page.
     - Run the installer to install the application on your system.

-2. **Copy DLL to System32**:
-    - Download the required DLL file from the releases page or find it in the `resources/dlls` directory after the installation.
-    - Copy the `.dll` file to the following directory on your system:
-      ```
-      C:\Windows\System32
-      ```

-    This step is necessary for the application to interact correctly with League of Legends.

-3. **Running the Application**:
+2. **Running the Application**:
-    - After completing the installation and copying the DLL file, you can run the `Auto Queue` app from your desktop shortcut or start menu.
+    - After completing the installation you can run the `Auto Queue` app from your desktop shortcut or start menu.